Who This Guide Is For

 -H "x-client-secret: $PAYCA_CLIENT_SECRET"

-Keep your mirror account topped up to avoid failed issuances.
-You can add additional balance to the card at any time:
+You can add additional balance to the card at any time from any account you control (client or user):

 curl -s -X POST "$PAYCA_BASE_URL/v1/cards/<card-id>/topup" \